Jisan-mia/css-flexbox/README.md

 **What's this?**
 Flexbox is a css box model to easily layout, align and distribute space among items withing a container either horizontally or vertically.

+**What Flexbox can do for us?**
+   - Simplify layouts
+   - Reduce need for media queries(responsive design)

 If your think you feel more comfortable reading Bangla explanation here is my another article **[Learn CSS Flexbox in an interesting way!](https://jisanmia.medium.com/learn-css-flexbox-in-an-interesting-way-3ed3c826efb9)** explained in Bangla

 ## Before get started we need to know some of the flexbox basics: